rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     and late (*PI*) Wittgenstein.
 It is quite the about-face.
     -   TLP: Language has a structure that can be mapped onto (meaning) the logical structure of the world.
 Logicism.
     -   PI: The meaning of a word is its use.
 Constructivism/Intuitionism.

+-   PI:
+    -   duck-rabbit; "seeing that" vs "seeing as"
 -   Rorty
     -   Wittgenstein, Heidegger, and the reification of language. [^Rorty1991]
     -   "Obsession with this image of something deeply hidden"